Optometrists in Lillington, NC

 How is an optometrist different from an ophthalmologist?

 An optometrist (OD) provides primary eye care, prescribes corrective lenses, treats common eye conditions, and screens for disease.
 An ophthalmologist (MD or DO) is a physician and surgeon who handles eye surgery and complex medical eye disease.
-Many patients see an optometrist for routine care and are referred to an ophthalmologist only when surgery or specialised treatment is needed.
+Many patients see an optometrist for routine care and are referred to an ophthalmologist only when surgery or specialized treatment is needed.

 Do I need to bring my old glasses?